ProfEngel/OpenTuneWeaver/readme.md

 ### 🏢 Enterprise Licensing (Required for Commercial Use)

-**Professional licensing for businesses and organizations using OpenTuneWeaver commercially:**
+- **Professional licensing for businesses and organizations using OpenTuneWeaver commercially:**
+- **Test OpenTuneWeaver 30 days for free, before you pay**

 #### 🥉 Bronze Enterprise - Small Companies
 - **One-Time**: €499 (1 seat, 12 months updates)